 Software controllable kernels expose a programmable register interface, allowing a host software application to interact with kernels through register reads and write.
 These are the most common and widely applicable types of kernels.
 There are two types of SW controllable kernels: user-managed and XRT-managed.

 The primary difference between user-managed and XRT-managed kernels is related

 to the kernel execution mode.
 Because XRT relies on the

 protocols generated by Vitis HLS, XRT-managed

-kernels are better for C++ developers as described in C/C++ Kernels and in Compiling Kernels with Vitis HLS.
-Alternatively, user-managed kernels can support many different user-defined
+kernels are better for C++ developers as described in Developing PL Kernels using C++.
+Alternatively, user-managed kernels can support many

-The Vitis application acceleration development flow supports host programs written using the XRT native C/C++ API, which supports both user-managed kernels and XRT-managed kernels, as well as some advanced designs such as never-ending kernels.
-It also supports host applications using the OpenCL API for XRT-managed kernels.
+The Vitis development flow supports software applications written using the XRT native C/C++ API, which supports both user-managed kernels and XRT-managed kernels, as well as some advanced designs as discussed in Execution Modes.
 The next sections briefly describe the programming API and the different hardware interfaces required for XRT-managed or user-managed kernels.

 |XRT-Managed Kernels||User-Managed Kernels|